siddhanthramani/iitm_CS6910_miteshkhapra_deeplearning/assignment1/README.md

 <br>

 ## **User or developer?**
+**Note : Both these files have commands which work on Windows CMD.
+Adapt them suitably to use them on Linux - ensure to replace \ with / in file paths if on Linux or Windows powershell.**
 - Are you looking to use and experiment with this package?<br>
     [Read the README for users](./README_users.md)